MarekCichy/CV/README.md

 # Marek Cichy - Curriculum

 ## My current goal
-Career transition into a data scientist with focus on NLP from a Polish-Portuguese translator and interpreter.
+Career transition into a data scientist with focus on NLP from a Polish-Portuguese translation and interpretation role.

 ## My background
 Warsaw-based Portuguese language specialist with 8 years of experience.
 In this time I've: